hjfitz/PWA-Boilerplate/README.md

 To ensure that you can view your changes, in the developer console, go to application, click 'service workers' and select 'bypass for network'.

 The code for the worker is under `public/javascripts/worker.js`.

-## I've cloned this from git, how do I attach it to my own?

-1. Remove the .git folder - `npm run clean`
-2. Initialise the folder as a git repository - `git init`
-3. Remotely add your repo - `git remote add origin ${path-to-git-repo}`
-4. Push! `git push -u origin master`